zachblume/craniometrix-wearable-project-demo/README.md

 # Wearable Project - Sketch for Craniometrix

-## My priorities with this proposal:
+## My priorities in how I approached writing up this project proposal:

-I wrote this proposal up with the aim of demonstrating a couple of focus areas:
+I wrote this proposal up with the aim of demonstrating my style of thinking/working in a couple of focus areas:

 -   **System design for data and server architecture** of a system that can scale to 10,000 customers in the first three years
+    -   One key thing I did here was to **always retain raw data for the most recent 6-month period**, providing ample time to strategize data aggregations before discarding the raw data.
+This approach enables us to introduce new features at any time while incorporating past behavior data when launching them.
+This required more complexity in the system design but is a huge win for delighting customers as we develop quickly.
 -   **Clear writing on feature prioritization** in terms of delivering value to customers during the MVP stage
+    -   **Also note: I actually decided to focus on developing the architecture for a feature you did not put in the spec**
+    -   I did this because I think the most important valuable features are geofencing and fall detection, but their implementation is a little bit stragihtforward, and I wanted to show how I think beyond that
+    -   The feature I chose was **labeling motion patterns with ML to create metrics of how the patient's memory is doing**, and whether or not they are maintaining stable routines.
 -   A very basic demo UI that shows you a bit **more of my design sense**, how I think about UX, and shows more of my NextJS/React work
 -   Demonstrating my approach to a **development timeline**

+OK!
 Here it is:

 ![](/public/homepage2.png)